delyee/Ese/readme.md

 ### alpha version!

-#### Example pattern extraction and spelling the rule:
+#### Example of pattern extraction and writing the rule:

-- Get patterns:
+1. Get patterns:
 ```
 ➜  Ese git:(master) ✗ python3 ese.py -f malware/sample1_wso.php
 ```
-- See output:
+2. See output:

 ![output](./screenshots/sample1_wso.php.png)

-- Write example rule:
+3. Write example rule:
 ```
 rule f49dd66a179e44e9a0a5a173676a4525: phpshell
 {